 Advantages of Commercial Property Investment

-Commercial real estate investors may also enjoy fewer demands on their time than do residential investors.
+Commercial real estate investors may also enjoy fewer demands on their time than do residential property investors.
 Offices tend to have limited and set business hours, meaning that maintenance calls and other responsibilities are restricted to those times.

 Drawbacks of Commercial Property Investment